FlyingGraysons/RasPi-OpenCV-Install/README.md

 ### Usage
 On the raspberry pi, run:
 `wget https://raw.githubusercontent.com/FlyingGraysons/RasPi-OpenCV-Install/master/install-cv.sh && sudo bash install-cv.sh`
 This will download and run the script.
+For the python3 version, run:
+`wget https://raw.githubusercontent.com/FlyingGraysons/RasPi-OpenCV-Install/master/install-cv-python3.sh && sudo bash install-cv.sh-python3`

 Every step of the process, blue text appears saying what will happen, and when completed, green text will appear saying that it has done that step.